-The Nursing and Midwifery Council has announced a further extension of revalidation periods because of the Covid-19 pandemic.
+The NMC has announced a further extension of revalidation periods because of the Covid-19 pandemic.

 The nursing regulator had already announced earlier this year that nurses and midwives due to revalidate from March to June 2020 would have a further three months to complete revalidation.

 But it has now also allowed registrants due to revalidate from July to request a three-month extension if they need more time.